-A further issue is that most studies showed a reduction in the use of overlays and lenses over time which raises questions regarding the practicability of a technique that demands the assessment of all poor readers, issuing overlays to as many as 60% for a prolonged period of time in order to identify a subset with clinically significant visual stress who may or may not benefit in terms of reading naturalistic text.

-In general, studies using disconnected or naturalistic texts comparing a chosen coloured overlay/lens with a placebo coloured overlay/lens reported improvements in reading for both conditions compared to baseline, but crucially no significant difference between the placebo and selected overlay.
-One argument for this based on a study by Tyrell et al. is that improvements in reading naturalistic text are only observed following prolonged periods of reading.
-Another argument is that some studies compared the chosen colour with a closely related colour and it is for this that reason no difference was found.
+In general, studies using disconnected or naturalistic texts comparing a chosen coloured overlay/lens with a placebo coloured overlay/lens reported improvements in reading for both conditions compared to baseline, but crucially no significant difference between the placebo and selected overlay(48)(45).
+One argument for this based on a study by Tyrell et al.(49) is that improvements in reading naturalistic text are only observed following prolonged periods of reading.
+Another argument is that some studies compared the chosen colour with a closely related colour and it is for this that reason no difference was found(48).
 However this calls into doubt the need for precision tinting claimed by some study authors(5).
-Furthermore studies comparing chosen tint with a complementary colour did not find any significant improvement in reading naturalistic text.
+Furthermore studies comparing chosen tint with a complementary colour did not find any significant improvement in reading naturalistic text(32)(45).

+Although there are claims for the superiority of Intuitive overlays over other tinting systems(5) there is only one head to head study at high risk of bias that compares Intuitive Overlays with another system (Reading Rulers, Crossbow Education., UK)(16).
+There are no head to head studies comparing Intuitive Overlays and Precision Tinted Lenses with the Irlen system though one study plots the chromaticity co-ordinates of Intuitive Overlays against those of Irlen overlays but on different scales that make comparison difficult(32).

 Specific studies

-hree studies were primarily designed as clinical trials and had some features of masked randomised control trials (RCTs) and are thus discussed in detail.
-In a double-masked, placebo-controlled trial using a crossover design, sixty-eight children with an average age at recruitment of 12.2 years 3.
+There are too many studies of Intuitive Overlays to describe them all in depth however three studies were primarily designed as clinical trials and had some features of masked randomised control trials (RCTs) and are thus discussed in detail.
+In a double-masked, placebo-controlled trial using a crossover design(48), sixty-eight children with an average age at recruitment of 12.2 years were recruited from two state schools one private school for boys and the Dyslexia Institute in Leeds.
+The children recruited from schools were judged to be failing in reading by their teachers.
+The diagnostic criterion for visual stress was voluntary sustained use of overlays for at least 3 weeks.
 The children were issued with tinted spectacle lenses prescribed using the optimum colorimeter setting and with spectacles with a placebo colour that was just outside the range reported to improve perception.
 Inside the colorimeter, the participants did not see the precise tint of the lenses they were to be prescribed.
-For this reason and because an interval of one month was left between testing and receiving the experimental or placebo lens, effective masking was maintained.
-Participants wore each set of tinted lenses for one month and were testedusing the Neale Analysis of Reading Ability(51) at the end of each period.
+For this reason, and because an interval of one month was left between testing and receiving the experimental or placebo lens, effective masking was maintained.
+Participants wore each set of tinted lenses for one month and were tested at the end of each period using naturalistic text.
 Participants also kept symptom diaries throughout the study.
 The study was limited by a high drop-out rate and a failure to analyse the data on an intention-to-treat basis(52)(53).
 There was no improvement in reading rate, accuracy or comprehension for 45 out of the 68 participants (66%) for whom data were available.
 Although analysis of the symptom diaries appeared to show a small benefit in favour of the optimum tint, data were only available for 36 out of 68 (53%) participants meaning that this study was at high risk of bias (Table 2).
 The study also contains some contrary evidence where 22 participants preferred the precision tinted lenses, while 26 preferred the placebo control lenses.
 There was also evidence for novelty effects because 31 children preferred the first pair of glasses, but only 17 preferred the second pair (4 expressed no preference).